rsms/hue/README.md

 If you don't have a local llvm installation, you might need to add the llvm bin directory from deps to your PATH environment variable before running the above.

     PATH=$PATH:$(pwd)/deps/llvm/bin/bin

+## Objectives and plans

+1. Have fun
+2. Take is slowly and go bottom-up, analyzing machine code and drinking coffee
+3. Functions that can capture its environment
+4. Complex types (records/structs/et al) with automatic reference counting
+5. Listen to Black Sabbath and take over the worlds

+Seriously, this is just for fun.
+Don't expect anything from this project.

 ## License